Sanofi-Aventis produce it under the medical name insulin glargine.

 However, they are all different.
-For some people, Lantus does not last a full 24 hours, so they see higher glucose numbers during the couple of hours before injection time.
+For some people, Lantus does not last a total of 24 hours, so they see higher glucose numbers a couple of hours before injection time.

 Others find that Lantus lasts longer for them, so the dose from the day before can still work for a couple of hours after the injection time.

-It is a good idea to check your blood sugar level frequently while you are adjusting to Lantus.
-Learn how it works in your own body, and then you can talk to your doctor about making adjustments, if necessary.
+It is a good idea to check your blood sugar level frequently while adjusting to Lantus.
+Learn how it works in your body, and then you can talk to your doctor about making adjustments, if necessary.

 Who is prescribed Lantus insulin?